Shop Easter Baskets for Kids That Last Beyond the Holiday

 Easter 2025 falls on April 20, yes, 4:20, for those who appreciate the humor in that.
 For parents like me, Easter is all about creating fun, magical memories for our kids, without adding a bunch of junk to our already cluttered homes.

-This Easter basket edit is for grade school kids, but if your littles are babies, I also have a blog on Baby’s First Easter.
+This Easter basket edit is for grade school kids, but if your littles are babies, I also have a blog on Baby’s First Easter Basket.

 Check out my Easter Basket Edit – Kids Edition, on Amazon for hand-picked options that are fun, practical, and reusable.